SumitDutta1997/MovieRestAPI/README.md

 # MovieRestAPI

-Created REST API using Spring Boot and Postman for Movie entity supporting all CRUD operations.
+Created a RESTful API using Spring Boot and Postman for Movie entity supporting all CRUD operations.

 Screenshots :